 by Pastor Tim Burt

-People put faith that the diagnosis that their doctor, the auto mechanic, the weatherman, or the professor of economics is sharing with them is accurate.
-They put faith in and frequently act upon what they’ve heard which is hilarious considering how often weatherman are wrong.
+People put faith that the diagnosis that their doctor, the auto mechanic or the professor of economics is sharing with them is accurate.
+They put faith in and frequently act upon what they’ve heard in the weather forecast which is hilarious considering how often weatherman are wrong.
 They have faith that the food in the restaurant they are eating doesn’t have salmonella, but that the manager and cook have taken the steps to prevent food poisoning.
 The list of what people put faith in his endless!

 The truth is, people operate in faith more often than they recognize or would admit to.
 They live a life of believing and acting by faith in what they can’t see.
 They only declare seeing is believing when it conveniently excuses them from thought and communication about what they don’t care to believe such as: George doesn’t want to go to Hell, therefore he has conveniently chosen to believe there is no such place—because he can’t see it and after all, seeing is believing!

-One of Jesus’ own disciples had this attitude and Jesus admonished him for it.
+One of Jesus’ own disciples had this attitude and Jesus admonished him for it as we read in John 20:29 NIV.
 Then Jesus told Thomas, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed.”
-(John 20:29 (NIV)

 You do not have the benefit of seeing Jesus here in the flesh healing people today even though many have seen people healed through prayer in the name of Jesus throughout the ages.
 If it was a struggle for some to believe in Jesus’ days, how much more might it be for you to believe?
 Let’s face it, miracles are mind-blowing.
 Our belief is only empowered by us knowing the nature of God and His will as revealed in His Word.
 His Word is the source of faith.
 It gives us the strength to stand against the unbelief that attacks your heart’s faith.